-Te Rōpu Raranga o Manaia are a group of weavers who enjoy getting together to weave, learn from each other and to support whānau.
+Te Rōpū Raranga o Manaia are weavers who enjoy getting together to weave, learn from each other and to support whānau.
 We especially appreciate the support we get from the Wellington Tenths Trust and the Palmerston North Māori Reserve Trust who provide us with a stunning venue at Hīkoikoi and kaumātua support.

 Our Vision is to promote cultural and social wellbeing of the Taranaki whānui through the traditional and contemporary practice of Raranga Toi Māori.

-We meet at the Hīkoikoi, Executive Office, 24d Marine Parade, Petone on most Thursday nights 6pm to 9pm and have weekend noho through the year and advise our roopu members of the dates and closed Facebook page.
+We meet at Hīkoikoi, 24d Marine Parade, Petone on most Thursday nights 6pm to 9pm and have weekend noho throughout the year, advising our rōpū members of dates via our closed Facebook page.

 - Providing access, free participation and learning to whānau,

-- Support iwi with raranga objects as required
+- Support iwi with raranga taonga as required

 - Promote iwi mana whenua history and tikanga